thoughtbot/sassdoc-theme-neat/README.md

-# neat-sassdoc-theme
+# Neat SassDoc Theme

-> SassDoc theme used in the Bourbon suite.
+This project is no longer being actively maintained.